OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-137.md

 ## Psalm 137:9

-> Blessed will be the one who seizes and dashes your children
+> Blessed is he then, who seizes your children
-> Against the rock.
+> to dash them upon the rocks you stained.